 - Only You Can Repopulate My Race: Proteus was fortunate enough to have the only remote terminal be connected to a smarthouse, and that smarthouse just happened to also have a woman capable of reproducing.
-Proteus admits to this.
+Proteus admits that this was an incredible stroke of fortune for him, and that's why he will not give Susan a choice.
 She has to be the one because it would be impossible for him to find another.

 - Sapient House: After Proteus takes over, Susan's Smart House becomes a Sapient House.

-- Stalker with a Test Tube: In the book, Proteus loves Susan and desires to use her ovaries and womb to produce a child/avatar.
-In the film, he just sees Susan as a means to an end.
+- Stalker with a Test Tube: Proteus loves Susan and desires to use her ovaries and womb to produce a child/avatar.